 For centuries, age-related hearing loss has been considered a “harmless” condition.
 It was thought that the other senses would merely compensate.
 The person would just get by and go on to live the rest of their life healthily, safely, and happily.
 Hearing loss was not thought to have any health impact beyond the hearing impairment.

 Now we know better.
 This study demonstrates just one of the greater effects that hearing loss has on overall health.

 This significant and well-structured study forces us to rethink hearing loss as a society.

 Dedicated researchers at the National Institute for Aging (NCOA) conducted this study and surveyed over 2000 people 50 and older.
 The participants included a mix of hearing aid wearers and those with untreated hearing loss.
 They asked clinically-relevant questions to determine the levels of:

 The study took a ground-breaking step by including over 2000 family members of the study participants.
 They did this to help validate what the participants were self-reporting.
 With this added verification, this study becomes even more relevant when we talk about the effects of hearing loss.

 How Depression Impacts Health and Quality of Life

-They have reduced reaction time, which can lead to severe injuries while cooking, driving, cleaning and other activities.
-Those with depression have even been found to heal more slowly, which can lead to sepsis and lengthy hospital stays.
+They have reduced reaction time, which can lead to severe injuries while cooking, driving, cleaning, and other activities.
+Those with depression have even been found to heal more slowly, leading to complications and lengthy hospital stays.